ploomber/contributing/maintainer.md

 - An appropriate [CHANGELOG](CONTRIBUTING.md#changelog) entry has been added (when needed)
 - New features are documented: either a [docstring example](https://sklearn-evaluation.ploomber.io/en/latest/api/plot.html#confusionmatrix) (for minor features) or a full [tutorial](https://jupysql.ploomber.io/en/latest/integrations/duckdb.html) (major features)
-- If breaking API changes are introduced, a PR is merged with a [deprecation warning](CONTRIBUTING.md#maintaining-backwards-compatibility), and Eduardo/Ido are notified that a new release is required
+- If breaking API changes are introduced, a PR is merged with a [deprecation warning](CONTRIBUTING.md#maintaining-backwards-compatibility)
 - If breaking API changes are introduced: a [major version bump](CONTRIBUTING.md#maintaining-backwards-compatibility) is performed
 - Ensure that all CI checks passed before merging a Pull Request
+- [Only applicable for PRs from external contributors] Approve CI executions (when an external contributor opens a PR, someone from the team needs to approve the CI run by clicking on a button)
 - If the CI fails, provide guidance to the contributor.
 If you suspect the CI is broken due an external factor (e.g., a dependency that its API), send a message on Slack
 - If the Pull Request does not meet the quality bar, address it with concrete action items to the contributor
 - Run [quality assurance](#quality-assurance) and use your best judgment to determine if this is ready to be merged to the main branch